 Garage Lintel Repair

 The lintel above a garage door is usually the longest in a house.
 Typically made out of metal and covered by exterior bricks, some span as many as 18 feet across.
 Long lintels like this are particularly vulnerable to failure over time because they have to be strong enough to properly distribute all the weight above them.
-Early signs of garage lintel failure include cracked exterior walls above the garage opening.
+Early signs of garage lintel failure include cracked bricks or cracked exterior walls above the garage opening.
 As the damage progresses, the lintel will start to visibly sag.

 Have a cracked or sagging garage doorframe?
 Contact us to see if you need lintel repair.Request a Free Evaluation